Dayhiking Delights in Montana's Bitterroot Mountains

 Day 1: Plan to arrive in Missoula no later than 2:00 p.m.
-You will be picked up at the airport and transported to the lodge.
+You will be picked up at the airport and transported to the hotel.
 After everyone gets settled in, we will have a get-acquainted happy hour followed by our first dinner.
 After dinner we will gather to preview the week's itinerary.

 Day 4: We visit Traveler's Rest State Park, then continue to Missoula for an optional hike to the "M" and a picnic lunch on the river.
 After lunch we will have time to explore downtown Missoula.
 We might do small hikes to canyon overlooks on the way back to Hamilton for dinner.

 Day 5: This northernmost of our hikes leads us up the very scenic Sweeney Ridge, with inspiring views of the Bitterroot Crest.
 It's a workout with photo ops, and we'll choose our turnaround/lunch spot to suit our midweek stamina.
 Likely nine miles, 3,000 feet.

 Day 6: Our final hike wends up a gorgeous valley to Canyon Falls.
 The trail starts among ponderosa pines and the muffled sounds of water cascading downward.
 This water music intensifies as we move up the valley toward a 400-foot cascade sluicing down a smooth rock surface.
 Canyon Lake sits in a glacial bowl among stunted forest and lingering snowfields and makes for a perfect lunch spot to take it all in.
 We ascend 2,400 feet and walk nine miles today.

 Day 7: The trip ends today after breakfast, and you will be transported back to the airport in Missoula.
 Please don't plan to fly out before noon on Saturday.